Reasons Why Inflation is Good

 Many people were trapped in their homes.
 They could not sell their homes for enough to cover the mortgages.
 They became upside-down.
 Eventually, they could not see any light at the end of the tunnel.
 Even those who could afford to keep paying, often just walked away.
 This sent prices even lower.

 Others were counting on being able to sell their home in a year or so.
-They were counting on this to cover a mortgage they could not really afford.
+They were relying on this to cover a mortgage they could not afford.
 They foreclosed and lost their home when they were unable to cover their loan.
 This happened to so many people that there was a glut on the market.
 This shadow inventory was not really absorbed until 2013.

 Those who kept paying their loans had less money to spend on other things.
 This drove down demand in other sections of the economy.
 What did they get in return?
 An ever-deflating asset.